Idlesome/channelpositivity/data/articles/markdown/there-is-only-now.md

 >
 > A week later when the horse returned with seven more wild horses, the villagers commented, “how lucky!
 You’ve now increased your wealth by seven times, it’s a good thing your horse ran away after all!”, again the man replied, “perhaps”.
 >
 > The following day, the son of the man broke his arm trying to train one of the horses.
-Again the villagers chimed in, “how terrible, your horse ran away; now your son is injured and cannot work!”, the man replied, “perhaps”.
+Again the villagers chimed in, “how terrible it was that your horse ran away; now your son is injured and cannot work!”, the man replied, “perhaps”.
 >
 > The next day the military came by to conscript all the young men of the village.
 The villagers said “what luck!
 Had your son not broken his arm he would be conscripted to the military, it’s a good thing your horse ran away after all!”, once again the man replied, “perhaps”.